Paradoxis/StegCracker/README.md

 ```

 ## Updating
-To update the program, simply pass `--update` to the installation command:
+To update the program, simply pass `-U` to the installation command:

 ```
-$ pip3 install stegcracker --update --force-reinstall
+$ pip3 install stegcracker -U --force-reinstall
 ```